getgrav/grav-learn/pages/17/07.cli-console/03.grav-cli-plugin/doc.md

 ![](grav-plugin-hello.png)

+> [!WARNING]
-!
-Another good simple example can be found in the [Error Plugin (LogCommand.php)](https://github.com/getgrav/grav-plugin-error/blob/develop/cli/LogCommand.php), If you are looking for a more complex example, you should have a look at the [Login Plugin (NewUserCommand.php)](https://github.com/getgrav/grav-plugin-login/blob/develop/cli/NewUserCommand.php)
+> Another good simple example can be found in the [Error Plugin (LogCommand.php)](https://github.com/getgrav/grav-plugin-error/blob/develop/cli/LogCommand.php), If you are looking for a more complex example, you should have a look at the [Login Plugin (NewUserCommand.php)](https://github.com/getgrav/grav-plugin-login/blob/develop/cli/NewUserCommand.php)